 The Critical Language Scholarship (CLS) Program is a summer study abroad opportunity for American college and university students to learn languages essential to America’s engagement with the world.
 Participants study one of 13 critical languages for approximately 8-10 weeks over the summer.

 Fellowships and Scholarships

-International fellowships and scholarships are financial awards granted to students to support study, research, or work abroad.
+International scholarships and fellowships are financial awards granted to students to support study, research, or work abroad.
 Eligible students are selected through an often competitive application process.
+List of featured awards